145 lbs to kg: Understanding Weight Conversion and its Applications

 Introduction: Why Convert Pounds to Kilograms?

 The United States primarily uses the imperial system, which includes pounds as a unit of weight.
-However, most of the world uses the metric system, with kilograms as the standard unit of mass.
+Still, most of the world uses the metric system, with kilograms as the standard unit of mass.
 This difference in measurement systems often leads to the need for conversion.
-Converting 145 lbs to kg is a common task, arising in situations such as:

 - International Travel: Luggage weight restrictions on airlines are often stated in kilograms.